blaycoder/carbon-emission-tracker/README.md

 * ONATOLA AYOMIDE
 * SHIVAM PRATEL

+## Problem Statement
+The excessive release of greenhouse gases into the atmosphere, particularly carbon dioxide, is what leads to the worldwide problem of climate change.
+The primary sources of carbon emissions are human activities like manufacturing, transportation, and the production of energy.
+People frequently underestimate how much carbon they actually emit from their everyday activities.
+Motivating people to act and reduce their carbon footprint is difficult due to this dearth of awareness.

+Therefore, a system that allows people to precisely track their daily carbon emissions must be created.
+Individuals can make wise decisions about their daily activities that increase carbon emissions by being given this knowledge.
+Additionally, the system ought to offer recommendations for actions that produce less carbon dioxide or actions that directly lower carbon dioxide emissions, like planting trees.

+By gathering information on individual behavior and offering tailored recommendations to lower carbon emissions, the initiative hopes to get better over time.
+The project can encourage people to adopt more environmentally sustainable lifestyles and support the battle against climate change by raising awareness and offering solutions to reduce carbon emissions.

 ## Challenges faced
 * Find a good API that could help in acheiving the solution